 When a sellers chooses to list their home with a Realtor, they sign a “Listing Agreement” which creates a client relationship between the seller and the listing brokerage.
 The listing agent is obligated to pursue the seller’s best interests and disclose any pertinent information they might discover about potential buyers.

-In some situations, multiple representation may occur where a brokerage represents both the seller and the buyer.
-Both parties to the transaction must agree in writing.
-These situations may represent confilicting interests and it is important for brokerage to do what is best for both the seller and buyer.
+In some situations, multiple representation may occur when a real estate agent represents both the seller and the buyer or multiple buyers.
+All parties to the transaction must agree in writing.
+These situations may represent confilicting interests and it is important for the designated representative to do what is best for all clients involved.
 Due to the nature of this type of representation, it is essential to properly document the relationship.